AdobeDocs/experience-platform.en/help/rtcdp/privacy/data-governance-overview.md

 In Real-time CDP, policy enforcement is concerned with the following lineage:

 1. Data is ingested into Real-time CDP and stored in **datasets**.
-1. Customer profiles are identified and constructed from those datasets, with dataset precedence determined by **merge policies**.
+1. Customer profiles are identified and constructed from those datasets by merging data fragments according to the **merge policy**.
 1. Groups of profiles are divided into **segments** based on common attributes.
 1. Segments are activated to downstream **destinations**.